Professional U.S. Trademark Attorney Services

 For more information about the pricing of particular services that I provide, please review my Pricing page.

-This depends on the circumstances, but generally it takes about 8 to 12 months to obtain a trademark registration.
+Depending on the circumstances, it generally takes about 8 to 12 months to obtain a trademark registration.

 This may seem like a long time, but the good news is that once you get your registration, your rights date back to the application filing date.
 That means that filing early is very important, and not something that you should put off, if you can avoid it.